bradc1993/shlohmo/content/home/intro.md

-An artist template inspired by Bad Vibes.
+An artist template inspired by Shlohmo - Bad Vibes.